juancaoviedo/cvxmg/docs/_build/html/_sources/sources.rst.txt

     \end{equation}
     :label: equ:23a

-where :math:`G_{NOCT}`, :math:`T_{NOCT}` and :math:`T_{a,t,NOCT}` are the solar radiation (:math:`kW/m^2`), working temperature (:math:`^{\circ}C`) and ambient temperature (:math:`^{\circ}C`) at Nominal Operational Cell Temperature (NOCT) conditions \cite{A.Duffie2013, librosolar}.
+where :math:`G_{NOCT}`, :math:`T_{NOCT}` and :math:`T_{a,t,NOCT}` are the solar radiation (:math:`kW/m^2`), working temperature (:math:`^{\circ}C`) and ambient temperature (:math:`^{\circ}C`) at Nominal Operational Cell Temperature (NOCT) conditions [Duffie2013]_, [librosolar]_.

 Battery energy storage system
 ---------------------------------

-A battery is an element strongly coupled in time \cite{Xiaoping2010}.
+A battery is an element strongly coupled in time [Xiaoping2010]_.
 The lack or excess of energy in one hour can be demanded or stored in the battery.
 To guarantee that the battery is not charged and discharged simultaneously, the BESS model can integrate binary variables.
 However, as discussed before, the proposed methodology tries to avoid using binary variables.
 The methodology proposes to model the BESS as an accumulator to avoid using binary variables.
 The battery is a deposit to store something temporarily.
 The deposit can *charge* if there is still space available, and *discharge* when required.
-Operations Research modeled this problem long before, and it is well known as the inventory problem \cite{Silver2008}.
+Operations Research modeled this problem long before, and it is well known as the inventory problem [Silver2008]_.

 The model of the BESS does not use separate optimization variables for charging and discharging of the BESS.
-Instead uses one single variable for the dispatch that controls the residual energy of the battery \cite{Zhang2018ab}.
+Instead uses one single variable for the dispatch that controls the residual energy of the battery [Zhang2018ab]_.
 Equation :eq:`equ:residual_energy` presents a simple way of defining the residual energy in a BESS.

 .. math::
     \begin{equation}